USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

 The GUI provides real time information during the model run:

 * The model starting information is detailed in the event monitor.
 This includes the time and Input Batch File used.
-* The model status, error count, and elapsed time from model start are continuously updated below the 'Run Model' button.
+* The model status, error count, and elapsed time from model start are continuously updated adjacent to the 'Run Model' button.
 * The load on the system CPU and system Memory is monitored in the Windows Status Bar at the bottom of the GUI window.
 * The Event Monitor provides a continuous stream of information gathered from the simultaneous OMEGA processes.